stevage/mytardis-app-atom/README.md

 Settings
 -------------
-Various policy settings are defined at the top of atom_ingest.py:
+Various policy settings are defined in options.py

     ALLOW_EXPERIMENT_CREATION = True         # Should we create new experiments
     ALLOW_EXPERIMENT_TITLE_MATCHING = True   # If there's no id, is the title enough to match on